top of page

 Frenchton: A Wonderful Blend of French Bulldog and Boston Terrier

-If you're searching for a charming and affectionate companion, the Frenchton may be just the breed for you.
+The Frenchton (also called Frenchbo, Faux Frenchbo, and Froston) is a charming and affectionate designer breed that may be just the companion you're looking for.
 As a delightful cross between the French Bulldog and the Boston Terrier, the Frenchton combines the best traits of both breeds, resulting in a lovable and endearing canine companion.
 In this article, we'll guide you through everything you need to know about the Frenchton, from puppyhood to adulthood, so you can understand and appreciate the uniqueness of this adorable breed.

 The Origins of the Frenchton: